albertjohnsonpc/albertjohnsonpc.github.io/content/posts/windows-stuff/install-docker-in-wsl.md

 ```
 This will keep wsl running in the background.

-You can create a `bat` file with this command and add it to the `shell:startup` folder to make WSL start when windows boot up, which should work. 🤞
+You can create a `bat` file with this command and add it to the `shell:startup` folder to make WSL start when windows boots up, which should work. 🤞

 Command is from [this](https://github.com/microsoft/WSL/issues/10138#issuecomment-1593856698) comment on a [github issue](https://github.com/microsoft/WSL/issues/10138)